HappyTetrahedron/penguard/README.md

     which of the other guardians see that specific penguin, and whether the penguin supports the Penguard Penguin Protocol.

+Penguard Guardian service

+:   is part of the Penguard Android Application.
+It is a service that
+    runs in the background.
+It handles all Guardian tasks, i.e. monitoring penguins and communicating with other guardians.

 Guardians

 :   monitor the penguins using the Penguard app in guardian mode.
 The
-    term “guardian” refers to the Penguard app in guardian mode.
+    term “guardian” usually refers to the Penguard Guardian service or the user using the Penguard Android application

 Penguins